yun-liu/Tuberculosis/README.md

 ### Online Challenge

 We only release the ground truths for the training and validation sets of our TBX11K dataset.
 The test set is retained as an online challenge for TB X-ray classification and TB infection area detection.
-To participate this challenge, you need to create an account on [CodaLab](https://codalab.lisn.upsaclay.fr/) and register for the [TBX11K Tuberculosis Classification and Detection Challenge](https://codalab.lisn.upsaclay.fr/competitions/7916).
-Please refer to this [webpage](https://codalab.lisn.upsaclay.fr/competitions/7916#learn_the_details-evaluation) or our paper to see the evaluation metrics.
-Then, open the "Participate" tab to read the [submission guidelines](https://codalab.lisn.upsaclay.fr/competitions/7916#participate) carefully.
-Next, you can upload your submission.
-Once uploaded, your submissions will be evaluated automatically.
+To participate this challenge, you need to create an account on [CodaLab](https://www.codabench.org/) and register for the [TBX11K Challenge](https://www.codabench.org/competitions/17672/).
+Please refer to our paper to see the evaluation metrics.

 ### Citation